 During the year under review, the Remuneration Committee reviewed the existing remuneration policies and the remuneration package of the Directors.
+Pursuant to the updated Listing Rules to take effect on 1 January 2023, the Remuneration Committee has been empowered to review and/or approve matters relating to share schemes under Chapter 17 of the Listing Rules.

 Details of remuneration paid to each of the Directors during the year are set out in note 13 to the consolidated financial statements.
-Under the Code Provision B.1.5, the remuneration paid/payable to the 2 individuals of the senior management during the year were within the remuneration band from nil to HK\$1,000,000.
+Under the Code Provision E.1.5, the remuneration paid/payable to the 4 individuals of the senior management during the year were within the remuneration band from nil to HK\$1,000,000.